Congratulations on starting with your new direct sales company! Are you ready to hit the ground running and really see your business takeoff?

 Here are the secrets that every direct sales superstar has figured out.

 Remember that you are Running a Business

 One of the first things to remember when it comes to becoming a direct sales superstar is that direct sales is a business… and that means you need to run it as a business.

 I know, running a business—goal-setting, time management, overhead, budgeting—these are things we don’t necessarily think of when we think of our new direct sales business.
-We just want to hang out with her friends and have a good time.
+We just want to hang out with our friends and have a good time.
 And goal-setting, budget setting… talk about sucking the fun right out of it.
 We don’t want to have to calculate things like a Return on Investment, or Key Performance Indicators, or marketing.